General perturbations in D+1 standard and brane cosmology revisited

 where $\mc{A}_{\pm},\, \mc{B}_{\pm},$ and $\mc{C}$ are functions of the scale factor $a$, furthermore, $g_{ta}=g_{ti}=g_{ai}=0$.
 The metric for space-time complies with $g_{ML}=g_{LM}$, where $M, \,L=t,\,a,\,,\,i,\,j,\,k,\,...$.

 The line element in the brane, is

 where $N$ and $a$ are functions of the time $\tau$ (proper time of the brane).
 The spatial hypersurface is endowed with an arbitrary sectional curvature $K$ and of dimension $D$, which is the same metric as in section \ref{sec:PertCosmoStandar}. $\mc{A}_{\pm}$ and $\mc{B}_{\pm}$ are also functions of $K$.
 Notice that the temporal coordinate for the bulk is $t$ and for the brane is $\tau$.
-Therefore the equation of motion of the branes is

 With this we indicate that the capital Latin indices are for the bulk, the Greek indices are for the brane and the small Latin indices are for the purely spatial hypersurface.

 Note that the line element on the brane must match that of the bulk, i.e.